Therme Forum at Design Miami’s 2018 Design Talks

 Creative Director and Founder

 Grace Wales Bonner graduated from Central St. Martins in 2014.
-The following year Wales Bonner was awarded Emerging Menswear Designer’ at the British Fashion Awards, and shortly after that in 2016 she received the LVMH Young Designer Prize.
+The following year Wales Bonner was awarded Emerging Menswear Designer at the British Fashion Awards, and shortly after that in 2016 she received the LVMH Young Designer Prize.
 Obtaining wide recognition, Grace Wales Bonner has presented at the Serpentine Gallery and the Victoria and Albert Museum, whilst also lecturing at Parsons in New York.
 Wales Bonner international stockists include Dover Street Market, Selfridges, 10 Corso Como, and Joyce.

 The Haas Brothers

 Nikolai and Simon Haas were born in Austin, Texas in 1984, and currently live and work in Los Angeles.
-Their collaborative projects exist at the intersection of art and design, often incorporating nature, fantasy, psychedelia, and humor.
-Their work has been included in exhibitions including the Cooper Hewitt Design Triennial, the San Jose Museum of Art, and are the subject of upcoming survey at the Bass Museum of Art.
+Their collaborative projects exist at the intersection of art and design, often incorporating nature, fantasy, psychedelia, and humour.
+Their work has been included in exhibitions including the Cooper Hewitt Design Triennial, the San Jose Museum of Art, and is the subject of upcoming survey at the Bass Museum of Art.

 Founding Partner, FuturePace